CivicActions/ssp-toolkit/docs/controls/AC.md

 All CivicActions systems log the usage of information accounts.

 ##### Drupal

-Drupal monitors the usage of information accounts in the watchdog.log.
+Drupal monitors the usage of information accounts in the Watchdog log.

 #### h